Erik-EEI/otp-ticket-service/docs/APIReference.md

 ## OpenAPI / Swagger UI Documentation

-This document provides instructions on how to access the OpenAPI and Swagger UI documentation for the various modules in both modules.
+This section provides instructions on how to access the OpenAPI and Swagger UI documentation for the various modules in both modules.

 ### Ticket Service Module